 Who We Are

-Through a competent workforce, we create local partnerships to make the Word of God in our mother tongues accessible to various language groups in Ghana.
+Through a competent workforce, we create local partnerships to make the word of God in our mother tongues accessible to various language groups in Ghana.

 We partner with our communities to develop and monitor projects to:

-- Distribute translated scriptures in multiple mediums
+- Distribute translated scriptures via multiple mediums

-- Promote literacy education
+- Promote literacy education in Ghana

 Transformed lives for God’s glory through the effective use of the Word of God in the mother tongue.